 As illustrated in Section 3.3, the ASH fishery is a geographically and seasonally restricted fishery, predominantly carried out in the first quarter of the year in Norwegian waters.
 Although other herring such as North Sea herring are morphologically different from ASH herring (much smaller), there is also a minimal chance of overlap between these two fisheries.
-For RSW vessels, all catch is pumped directly into the hold after which it is pumped/transported directly to the processing factory.
+For RSW vessels, all catch is pumped directly into the hold after which it is pumped/transported directly to the processing factory, no processing takes place on board and the catch is landed as fresh.
+In addition, the fishery verifies its landings data, which are used for official monitoring of quota up-take and national statistics.
+A high level and sophisticated system of at sea monitoring, control and surveillance, both in EU and Norwegian waters provide confidence in a limited ability to substitute certified with non-certified fish.
+Routine boarding and inspection, spotter planes, reporting to checkpoints when crossing international boundaries, VMS are all methods by which the separation systems are interrogated by the fishery.

 On PFA vessels, fish from separate production batches are kept on separate pallets and are never mixed.
+The catch is graded and the fish frozen whole as blocks on board.
+The frozen blocks are boxed up in cartons, which indicate the date of catch, species, batch date and fishing area.
+Fish from separate production batches are kept on separate pallets and are never mixed.
+All PFA catch is destined for human consumption and is therefore subject to EU traceability requirements.
 On landing, all catches are subject to thorough inspection regimes at designated landing sites (see Table 29 and Table 30).
 The traceability systems previously described further make that the risk of substitution of certified fish with non-certified fish is minimal.